 Contrast and tone are not similar when it comes to monochrome photography.
 Let us explain to you the concept of toning it down, which has little to do with contrast.
 In black and white photography, if a colored scene is being converted to tones of gray, then this may lead to similar shades of different objects destroying the essence of the image.

 For example, if you are trying to capture a black and white image of a tan model wearing a bright colored dress against a vivid blue sky, it would lead to the skin of the model, the dress, and the sky to have similar shades of gray which would result in a lackluster photograph.

 This is not due to contrast but because of tones, because the subjects had matching tones.
 So how do you deal with it?

-For example, you can control the lighting as it has a significant impact on black and white tone.
-It plays a significant role because it has the ability to lower and raise the brightness values of the colors in the original scene.
-For example, if in the above example, bright light is put on the dress its tone will change to a lighter version making it differ from the others.
+For example, you can control the lighting as it has a significant impact on a black and white tone.
+It plays a significant role because it can lower and raise the brightness values of the colors in the original scene.
+For example, if in the above example, bright light is put on the dress, its tone will change to a lighter version making it differ from the others.

 Shadow is the key